-Providing peer support to those who are supporting British service personnel and help for veterans in need who are living with a physical injury or mental illness.
+Providing peer support to the Armed Forces families who are supporting British service personnel and veterans who are living with a physical injury or mental illness.

 We will put you in touch with others in a similar situation to give and receive support, to reduce the feelings of isolation that members of the Armed Forces community can so very often experience when they are supporting a loved one.